BodoBookhagen/PointCloud_to_GMT_maps/docs/From_PC_to_GMT_Maps (bodo-ThinkPad-P50's conflicted copy 2018-11-27).md

 However, you can also just ignore class 7 in the next processing steps - there is no need to generate a separated, no-noise LAZ file (but it's nice to have).

-## LASTools: Perform a ground classification of the denoised point cloud: lasground
+## Perform a ground classification of the denoised point cloud: lasground
 Now we can perform a ground classification ignoring the noise points (class 7):
 ```
 wine /opt/LAStools/bin/lasground.exe -ignore_class 7 -compute_height \